SNodeC/snode.c/README.md

        Port number
 ```

-which offer configuration options to configure the hostname or IP-Address and port number the physical server socket should be bound to.
+which offer configuration options to configure the host name or IP-Address and port number the physical server socket should be bound to.
 Note, that the default value of the port number is `[8001]`, what is this port number used to activate the `echo` instance:

 ```cpp
 echoServer.listen(8001, [](const SocketAddress& socketAddress, int err) -> void { // Listen on port 8001 on all interfaces